diogoferraz/learning-flutter/README.md

 3. Splash screen
 4. Fab button with fadein fadeout animation
 5. Painted bottom navigation
+6. Usage of firebase as back end engine, but in a very loose way so you can easily change providers.
 6. And Many More Widgets ;)

 ### What is next?